 VisionFund Rwanda (VFR) is a part of VisionFund International and subsidiary of World Vision International operating in more than 40 countries.
 Beginning in 1997 as a World Vision Microfinance program and in 2004 graduating to a Central Bank Regulated Microfinance Institution (MFI), VFR is now one of the largest MFIs operating in Rwanda with the mission to provide financial and non-financial services to the most rural and underprivileged.

-VisionFund Rwanda is delighted to feature its ongoing partnership with CARE Rwanda in supporting Village Savings and Loans Associations (VSLAs) in accessing formal financial services as an SG2018 Peer Exchange.
-During this field visit participants will learn about the highlights of VFR’s linkage methodology, including:
+VisionFund Rwanda featured its ongoing partnership with CARE Rwanda in supporting Village Savings and Loans Associations (VSLAs) in accessing formal financial services as an SG2018 Peer Exchange.
+During this field visit, participants learned about the highlights of VFR’s linkage methodology, including: